moment-eng/moment-docs/atlas-docs/Installations/mom-cli-reference.md

 # `mom` Atlas CLI tooling

+Atlas's recommended setup and configuration is located in [Atlas Config settings](https://app.moment.dev/settings/atlas).
-Moment’s official CLI `mom` has built-in amenities for interacting with Atlas.
+Moment’s official CLI `mom` has built-in amenities for interacting with Atlas, but it's in the process of being deprecated in favor of the [Atlas configuration](https://app.moment.dev/settings/atlas) in the app.

 This document covers the basics of using this CLI: installing, configuring, and using it to interact with Atlas.

 ## Prerequisite: mom CLI Installation